Photo by MH Anderson Photography / Shutterstock

 Article continues below advertisement

-The Hilton Honors American Express Surpass® Card: If that’s too steep, this card has an annual fee of just $95, but still packs in the perks.
-You can earn 130,000 Hilton Honors bonus points after spending $2,000 in purchases on the card within the first three months of card membership.
+The Hilton Honors American Express Surpass® Card: If that’s too steep, this card has an annual fee of just $95 (see rates and fees) that's currently waived the first year (offer available through August 25, 2021).
+But it still packs in the perks.
+You can earn 130,000 Hilton Honors bonus points after spending $2,000 in purchases on the card within the first three months of card membership (terms apply).

 Hyatt has a handful of great properties across the islands with plenty of award availability from November onwards.
 If you’re craving the cosmopolitan vibe of Honolulu, the Hyatt Regency Waikiki Beach Resort and Spa has rooms for just 20,000 points per night or $248 this winter and spring.
 For something a bit calmer, you could opt for the Grand Hyatt Kauai Resort and Spa along the so-called Garden Island’s sunny southern coast.
 Room rates this winter and spring start at around $460 on average, but you can also book them for just 25,000 points apiece.
 Finally, the chic Andaz Maui at Wailea Resort proffers award rates that start at 30,000 points per night, while standard paid rates are a jaw-dropping $739 and up this January to August.
 If that sounds like a lot of money, or points, the minimalist rooms and multi-level pools overlooking the dramatic coast might make a redemption or paid stay worth it.